jiayuehua/blog/_posts/2019-03-11-value-category-is-not-lifetime.md

         print_it(hello + world);
     }

-See, here the expression `hello + " world"` yields a temporary `String` object, and we're trying to pass that `String` to a function that takes a `string_view` parameter.
+See, here the expression `hello + world` yields a temporary `String` object, and we're trying to pass that `String` to a function that takes a `string_view` parameter.
 There's nothing intrinsically wrong with this code. `string_view` even seems like the *most correct* parameter type for `print_it` — given that `print_it` is not going to modify its parameter, and doesn't care what its actual type is,